King Kong (1933 film): Recent

 Ed Symkus of USA Today claims the film "stands tall as a groundbreaking piece of jaw-dropping, eye-widening entertainment".
 The Washington City Paper called it "a movie upon whose foundation we’ve built a sizable section of contemporary pop culture".
 Film historian Michael Price calls the film "the product of a remarkable group of daredevils, artists, and craftsmen."
 Brian Eggert claims that "King Kong's greatness remains in part because it demonstrates a compendium of Classic Hollywood production strategies."
 He additionally praises the music as "guid[ing] every emotion".
 Almar Haflidason of BBC praises the "fantastic atmosphere" of the score and the "richness of Kong's character."
 Haflidason adds that the animation is “technically brilliant [and] highly imaginative in terms of cinematic action”.
 Roger Ebert included King Kong in his "Great Movies" list, writing that "in the very artificiality of some of the special effects, there is a creepiness that isn't there in today's slick, flawless, computer-aided images...
 Even allowing for its slow start, wooden acting, and wall-to-wall screaming, there is something ageless and primeval about King Kong that still somehow works."

 James Berardinelli writes that "advances in technology and acting have dated aspects of the production".
 He also adds that the acting is weak and that he feels "some sense of awe" in consideration of the special effects.
 The Guardian pointed out Kong's perceptible size changes, and remarked that compared to today's filmmaking techniques, King Kong "has ceased to be the thriller...and has become of the best comedies seen for years".
 In its review Time wrote that Kong "sometimes doubled in size".
 TIFF wrote that it is "reductive in its portrayal of humans, especially the Indigenous people".

 On Rotten Tomatoes, the film holds an approval rating of 97% based on 116 reviews, with an average rating of 9/10.
 The site's critical consensus reads, "King Kong explores the soul of a monster – making audiences scream and cry throughout the film – in large part due to Kong's breakthrough special effects."
-On Metacritic the film has a weighted average score of 92 out of 100, based on 12 critics, indicating "universal acclaim".
+On Metacritic the film currently has a rare weighted average score of 92 out of 100, based on 12 critics, indicating "universal acclaim".